allegro/bigflow/docs/cli.md

 * `--start-time` &mdash; the first [runtime](workflow-and-job.md#the-runtime-parameter)
   of your workflows.
 If empty, a current hour (`datetime.datetime.now().replace(minute=0, second=0, microsecond=0)`) is used for hourly workflows and `datetime.date.today()` for daily workflows.
-* `--workflow` &mdash;
-   Leave empty to build DAGs from all workflows.
+* `--workflow` &mdash; leave empty to build DAGs from all workflows.
-   Set a workflow Id to build selected workflow only.
+   Set a workflow Id to build a selected workflow only.

 **Build DAG files for all workflows with default `start-time`:**